Phil Trumbo: Biography

 According to artist Stephen Hickman, Virginia Commonwealth University in Richmond was "a bohemian paradise in the late sixties."
-In January 1983, Trumbo and Steven Segal set up a spaceship set to prepare for filming actress Mary Copeland and actor/animator Jim Jinkins.
-The four worked for a week on a project for MTV filming 10-second scenes for possible use as ID spots on the then-young cable TV music channel.
+In January 1983, Trumbo and Steve Segal set up a spaceship set to prepare for filming actress Mary Copeland and actor/animator Jim Jinkins.
+The four worked for a week on a project for MTV filming 10-second scenes for possible use as ID spots.

 When bass guitarist Trumbo joined the experimental jazz and improvisational performance group Orthotonics in 1979 in Richmond, Virginia, they began incorporating his art and released three albums before breaking up in 1989.

-During his time living in Richmond Phil Trumbo was both an exhibiting artist and a contributor to the comic tabloid Fan Free Funnies along with artists Bill Nelson and Charles Vess.
+During his time living in Richmond, Trumbo contributed to the comic tabloid Fan Free Funnies along with artists Bill Nelson and Charles Vess.
 In 1982 an illustration by Trumbo appeared in Heavy Metal Magazine.
 Trumbo and Steve Segal's 1984 short film Futuropolis was shown at the Biograph Theatre in Richmond and was later made available on YouTube.